piratenpanda/dt-spektrafilm-builds/README.md

 > ** Current builds use ~/.local/share/darktable as the pack download directory on Linux.
 Other platforms accordingly.

-Then:

-3. Open the spektrafilm module on a photo.
+Then open the spektrafilm module on a photo.
 If a data pack is missing, a **"download data pack"** button appears — click it and the module downloads the data pack it needs, verifying the download before it's used.